igordot/msigdbr/README.md

-# msigdbr: MSigDB for Common Model Organisms in a Tidy Data Format
+# msigdbr: MSigDB for Multiple Organisms in a Tidy Data Format

 ## Overview